RyanScottLewis/cutback/README.md

 All nodes with the `node_modules`, `.bundle`, and `.cache` name will not be included in the file list or the archive.

-In addition, public `Songs` and `Videos` directory at any depth will not be included, but will have a record kept of alongside the archive.
+In addition, public `Videos` directory at any depth will not be included, but will have a record kept of alongside the archive.
-This will cut the archive size down significantly, as the songs and videos can easily be reaquired.
+This will cut the archive size down significantly, as the videos can easily be reacquired.

 ```sh
 $ cutback --paths '~;/srv/public' --excludes 'node_modules;.bundle;.cache' --records '/srv/public/*/{Songs,Videos}'